Andreas Gursky, Rimini, 2003, C-Print, 292 x 201 cm, © VBK, Wien, 2007, Sammlung Essl, Inv. Nr. 4850.

 The exhibition addresses several general photography issues:

-• Has the relationship between information and manipulation in photography changed through the possibilities of digital image editing?
+• Has the relationship between information and manipulation in photography changed through the digital image editing?
 If so, how?

 • How does narrative work in photography?